Lithography

 About the instruments

-Most CAD software can be used to design masks, but the cleanroom staff recommend using LayoutEditor, which is available free to cleanroom users.
+Most CAD software can be used for pattern design, though the cleanroom staff recommend using LayoutEditor, which is available free of charge to registered users.

-For designs with features smaller than 0.5 microns e-beam lithography resources are available at the Yale Institute for Nanoscience and Quantum Engineering.
+For feature sizes below the resolution limit of optical lithography, e-beam lithography resources are available through the Yale Institute for Nanoscience and Quantum Engineering (YINQE).

 Available to Yale researchers & external researchers